saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### with function
-- with is a variant of run.
+- `with` is a variant of run.
 It behaves identically, but it uses a different calling convention.
 - With requires its argument to be accepted as the first parameter rather than calling the standard function on a receiver type.
-- The second is the lambda.
+- The second parameter is the lambda.
 - It is not used often due to different syntax than other library functions.

 ```kotlin